trent-s/gpu-burn/README.md

 `make NVCCFLAGS=-ccbin <path to host compiler>`

-CUDAPATH can be added to point to a non standard install or specific version of the cuda toolkit (default is /usr/local/cuda):
+CUDAPATH can be added to point to a non standard install or specific version of the CUDA toolkit (default is /usr/local/cuda):

 `make CUDAPATH=/usr/local/cuda-<version>`